feb-kj/PasswordWifiSender/README.md

 # PasswordWifiSender
-This PowerShell script retrieves saved Wi-Fi networks and their passwords, formats the information, and sends it to a specified Discord webhook.
-It uses `netsh` commands to extract profiles and passwords, formats the results, and posts them as a message to Discord.
+This PowerShell script is your ultimate tool for uncovering saved Wi-Fi networks and their passwords on a Windows machine.
+With just a few clicks, it scans, extracts, and formats the credentials of all stored Wi-Fi profiles.
+The gathered information is then seamlessly sent to a specified Discord channel via a webhook, making it perfect for keeping track of your network connections or recovering forgotten passwords.

 PasswordWifiSender is a PowerShell script that retrieves the saved Wi-Fi profiles and their passwords from a Windows machine and sends them to a specified Discord channel via a webhook.